 The moral of the story is… Where there’s a will, there’s a way.
 There are always people selling Tomorrowland tickets last minute.
 Make your way to Belgium, then check the Facebook groups, ask around other Tomorrowland attendees, and you WILL find a ticket.

-So you’ve got a ticket and am ready for the madness!
+So you’ve got a ticket and are ready for the madness!
 What’s going down now?